You are here

 The preferred format for government information is now online.
 Currently, approximately 97% of government documents are published online, either exclusively or in addition to the same titles published in tangible format.
 The Superintendent of Documents plans to switch to electronic-only publication of all but a core collection of essential government titles in the near future.
 However, important primary legal resources will continue in paper format, including the United States Code and United States Reports.
 For voluminous sets such as the Congressional Record and congressional hearings, reports, and documents, as well as federal agency publications, microform is the preferred format.
 Microforms are also selected when needed titles are available only in that format.
 CD-ROMs are selected only when the information on them is uniquely available in that format, and searching capability is needed.
 They are also used as a compact storage medium for voluminous material.

-Equipment for using microforms available in the Pace Law School Library includes two digital reader/scanners that can read both microfilm and microfiche, dedicated computers for e-mailing or saving scanned pages, and dedicated printers.
+Equipment for using microforms available in the Pace Law School Library includes a digital reader/scanner that can read both microfilm and microfiche, with a dedicated computer for e-mailing or saving scanned pages to portable drives.

 The online Catalog of U.S. Government Publications is the primary finding tool for historical and current federal publications, with direct links to those available online.
-Pace Law Library selects online depository indexes such as the Energy Citations Database, and maintains a database containing a piece-level inventory of all government documents, in all formats, that the Library selects and receives.
+Pace Law Library selects online depository indexes and maintains databases containing yearly piece-level inventories of all government documents, in all formats, that the Library selects and receives.

 VIII.
 Resource Sharing

 The Law Library is not able to single-handedly meet all the government information needs of the 17th Congressional District, so some cooperation among depositories is needed.
 Pace Law Library participates in METRO’s Government Documents Interest Group (GODIG) and with documents librarians nationwide through AALL and GOVDOC-L, a government documents listserv.
 Substantial information not appropriate for the Law Library collection, but of interest to area residents, is available over the Internet and can be accessed at the Pace University Law School Library.
-The Law Library is part of several consortia, including WALDO, NELLCO, and METRO.
-WALDO is the Westchester Academic Library Directors Organization and includes academic libraries in Westchester County.
-The New England Law Library Consortium (NELLCO) is a non-profit corporation that provides mechanisms for resource sharing among law libraries.
-Pace Law Library is active in several library associations, including the Westchester Library Association, LLAGNY, and AALL.
+The Law Library is part of several consortia, including the Westchester Academic Library Directors Organization (WALDO), Academic Law Library Directors of Greater New York (ALLDOG), the New England Law Library Consortium, Inc. (NELLCO), ConnectNY, and the Metropolitan New York Library Council (METRO).
+WALDO includes academic libraries in Westchester County.
+NELLCO is a non-profit corporation that provides mechanisms for resource sharing among law libraries.
+ConnectNY is an organization connecting academic libraries in New York.
+Pace Law Library is also active in several library associations, including the Westchester Library Association, LLAGNY, and AALL.
 The online catalog is shared among all the Pace University libraries.

 IX.
 Collection Evaluation